The Clinical UX Academy TM

 Learn how to apply your existing problem solving skills and knowledge of healthcare to designing healthcare technology and services.

-Learn how to apply your existing skills in visual communication, iterative design, and industry knowledge to healthcare projects
+Learn how to apply your existing skills in, research methods, visual communication, iterative design, and industry knowledge to healthcare projects

 Develop knowledge of the healthcare industry, both global and local healthcare ecosystems and how new technology and services can improve health outcomes.